Dr. Who (Dalek films): Books

-Unofficial charity book series

-Obverse Books have published a series of books featuring Cushing's Dr. Who character, starting with novelisations of the two films and continuing with "novelisations" of fictional films based on BBC Doctor Who serials.
+Obverse Books have published a series of unofficial books to support charities, featuring Cushing's Dr. Who character.
+The series started with novelisations of the two films and continued with "novelisations" of fictional films based on BBC Doctor Who serials.
 The book series also includes short story collections based on a fictional radio series, posited as a continuation of the unaired radio series pilot.
 The authors of these books prefer to remain anonymous, so various pseudonyms are used.